cSchubes/carsonschubert.github.io/seeker.md

 The delivered vision system was selected over competing soltutions for integration on the Seeker 1 CubeSat mission that launched in April 2019.
 Its ability to successfully handle worst case scenarios in testing was cited as a primary reason for its selection.

-The Seeker-1 60 minute demonstration mission will take place in July of 2019.
+The Seeker-1 60 minute demonstration mission took place in September of 2019 and results are still being analyzed.